Our attorneys handle Camp Lejeune liver cancer and fatty liver disease lawsuits in all 50 states.

 Liver cancer, also known as hepatocellular carcinoma (HCC), is a type of cancer that begins in the cells of the liver.
 The liver is the largest organ in the body and is responsible for essential functions such as filtering toxins, storing nutrients, and producing bile to aid digestion.
 Liver cancer occurs when cells in the liver begin to grow uncontrollably and form tumors.

 Benzene is also an issue.
-Studies have shown that workers in industries that use benzene, such as the chemical and oil industries, have a higher risk of developing liver cancer.
+Studies have shown that workers in benzene industries, such as the chemical and oil industries, have a higher risk of developing liver cancer.
 Additionally, individuals who live near hazardous waste sites or are exposed to contaminated water that contains benzene are at an increased risk of developing liver cancer.

 Water Contamination and Liver Cancer